comunica/comunica/packages/actor-expression-evaluator-factory-base/README.md

 ### Config Parameters

-TODO: fill in parameters (this section can be removed if there are none)

 * `mediatorQueryOperation`: a MediatorQueryOperation.
 * `mediatorBindingsAggregatorFactory`: a MediatorBindingsAggregatorFactory, required to evaluate aggregate expressions.
-* `mediatorFunctions`: a MediatorFunctions, required to evaluate function expressions.
+* `mediatorFunctions`: a MediatorFunctions, required to evaluate function expression